EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ### Communication Based on Shared Memory Using New Interface<a name="UsingNewInterface"></a>

-In BSP R2.01 of F3RP61, a set of new APIs is supported to access the shared memory (shared relays and shared registers).
-The device / driver support (Ver.
-1.1.0 or later) supports accessing the shared memory based on the new APIs.
-In this case, users need to put the following IOC command in the startup script for an F3RP61-based IOC to specify how many shared relays and shared registers are allocated to each of the CPUs.
+The device and driver support make use of a set of API for shared memory (i.e., shared relays and shared getisters).
+This API is available in F3RP71 BSP (R1.03 or later), as well as in F3RP61 BPS (R2.01 or later).
+Calling f3rp61ComDeviceConfigure() prior to iocInit() in the IOC start-up script (st.cmd) allocates shared memory for specified CPU:

 ```shell
 f3rp61ComDeviceConfigure(0, 512, 256, 64, 32)
 f3rp61ComDeviceConfigure(1, 512, 256, 64, 32)
 ```

-The command needs to be executed prior to the call to iocInit().
-The first line implies that 512 bits of shared relays, 256 words of shared registers, 64 bits of extended shared relays and 32 words of extended shared registers are allocated to CPU1(0 + 1), say, a normal sequence CPU in slot 1.
-The next line means that the same numbers of shared relays and shared registers are allocated to CPU2(1 + 1), say, an F3RP71 CPU in slot 2.
+The first line allocates 512 shared relays, 256 words of shared registers, 64 extended shared relays, and 32 words of extended shared registers the CPU in slot 1 (e.g., a sequence CPU).
+The second line allocates the same numbers of shared relays and shared registers to the CPU in slot 2 (e.g., F3RP71 CPU).
+Note that indices starts from

-Note that the users themselves are responsible for making the configuration done on the F3RP71-side as shown above consistent with the configuration done on the sequence CPU-side by using WideField3 (or WideField2).
+0. Make sure that arguments to f3rp61ComDeviceConfigure() for the sequence CPU shall be consistent with Inter-CPU Shared Memory Setup in WideField3.

+Make sure that, when using F3RP71 (**not** F3RP61) in a multi-CPU configuration, "Non-Simultaneous" is selected for "Shared Refreshed Data" in Inter-CPU Shared Memory Setup.
+Refer to following manuals for the detail:
+- **IM 34M06M52-02E**, "e-RT3 CPU Module (SFRD␣2) BSP Common Function Manual", 5.2 Shared device
+- **IM 34M06Q16-02E**, "FA-M3 Programming Tool WideField3 (Offline)", D3.1.13 Inter-CPU Shared Memory Setup

 #### READ/WRITE SHARED RELAYS (1-bit variables)